uzaymacar/comparatively-finetuning-bert/README.md

 We hope that this work could help other people reduce their training time, fit their models in modest GPU and storage resources, and help them to further experiment with BERT.
 One key idea is to realize that sometimes we don't need the full architecture of a state-of-the-art model, but only parts of it, to achieve a sufficiently high performance on some given task.
 This idea is even more relevant when incorporating the full architecture is costly, and this is definitely the case with BERT and other similar transformer-based models.

-Please note that the performance measures and any accompanying findings have been solely formulated on the classic [IMDB](https://ai.stanford.edu/~amaas/data/sentiment/) dataset.
+Please note that the performance measures and any accompanying findings have been solely formulated on the classic [IMDB](https://ai.stanford.edu/~amaas/data/sentiment/) dataset, and hence within a **binary sentiment classification** framework.
 We are *planning* to include more datasets in the near future for a more general & qualitative comparison.

 ## Setting Up
 1. Clone this repository: `git clone https://github.com/ongunuzaymacar/comparatively-finetuning-bert.git`